alexalbu98/Emotion-Detection-From-Tweets-Using-BERT-and-SVM-Ensemble-Model/README.md

 ## Model training

+### Training the SVM model

-Firstly the SVM model must be train in order to be used when building the ensemble model.
+The SVM model is the first that must be trained.
+After saving the model using the pickle library, the model has to be imported when creating the ensemble model
-All the code for the BERT model and Ensemble model is found in Bert.ipynb file.
-The SVM model must be imported there using the pickle library.
+All the code for the SVM model and Ensemble model is found in the SVM.ipynb file.

+### Training the BERT model and the ensemble model
+Three versions of BERT have been tried: vanilla BERT, RoBERTa and BERTweet.

-For building the ensemble model is recommended for the BERTweet version of BERT to be used.
+For building the ensemble model is recommended training and using BERTweet when building the ensemble model.

+All the code is found in Bert.ipynb file.